gabpen/dscience_projects/imageProcesing/readme.md

 ## Overview

 Welcome to the Image Processing and OCR Project!
-This project is designed to help you search through newspaper images for specific keywords and detect faces on those pages.
-By using powerful Python libraries, we've created a tool that makes exploring and analyzing newspaper content easy and interactive.
+This project is the final project for the Python 3 Programming Specialization at the University of Michigan.
+It involves processing a zip file containing multiple images, extracting text from each image, and detecting faces in images that contain a specified word.
+The detected faces are then displayed in a contact sheet format.

 ## How It Works